 - Engage with state and national experts on topics related to African American history

-- Participate in PBE learning in Chicago and St. Louis for FREE
+- Participate in PBE learning in Milwaukee, WI and St. Louis, MO for FREE

 Only 100 current sophomores and juniors can participate each summer.

 SCHEDULE AT A GLANCE